Refractive Cataract surgery Dallas

 - TORIC Lens Implant: This is an Advanced Technology lens that reduces and corrects astigmatism at the time of Cataract surgery.

 - Limbal Relaxing Incisions: These are tiny incisions made in the peripheral cornea to reduce astigmatism.
 They work best for small amounts of astigmatism.
-They are usually used in conjunction with the ReSTOR or Crystalens.
+They are usually used in conjunction with the ReSTOR, Panoptix Trifocal IOL, or Crystalens.

-- Femtosecond Laser Assisted Cataract surgery: This is the use of a Femtosecond Laser(similar to the laser used to make a LASIK flap) to make tiny incisions in the peripheral corneal to reduce astigmatism.
+- Femtosecond Laser-Assisted Cataract surgery: This is the use of a Femtosecond Laser(similar to the laser used to make a LASIK flap) to make tiny incisions in the peripheral cornea to reduce astigmatism.

 - LASIK Cataract surgery: A 2-step Laser procedure is performed a few months after Cataract surgery to correct astigmatism and fine-tune vision.
 We have our own laser suite with an Intra-lase iFS laser and Visx Excimer laser.